1206 Assistant Vice President, Enrollment Management/Registrar

 CLASSIFICATION NUMBER 1206

 IMMEDIATE SUPERVISOR Associate Vice President for Enrollment Management

 MAJOR ADMINISTRATOR Vice President for Student Affairs

-The Registrar is responsible for management of registration, assessment of fees, grading, degree audit, verification of graduation and production of diplomas, permanent storage and maintenance of student academic records, certification of eligibility of students applying for veteran’s education benefits, and related enrollment functions.
-The Registrar compiles, edits, and publishes the Missouri State University Undergraduate Catalog and supervises development of the semester class schedules.
-The Registrar assists in the development of and exercises control over the budget for the Office of the Registrar.
-The Registrar works closely with faculty and administrators in developing and implementing changes to policies, procedures, and systems, monitors the approval process for curricular proposals and other changes that affect the University’s catalog, class schedules, and databases, and implements those changes.
-The Registrar supports the enrollment management effort by providing essential data and management information including enrollment trends and course demand data.
+The Assistant Vice President/Registrar provides senior-level analysis, support, and recommendations related to the enrollment management effort and serves as Registrar, overseeing the operations of the Office of the Registrar, including management of registration, assessment of fees, grading, degree audit, verification of graduation and production of diplomas, permanent storage and maintenance of student academic records, certification of eligibility of students applying for veteran’s education benefits, and development of the Missouri State University Undergraduate Catalog and semester class schedules.
+The Assistant Vice President/Registrar works closely with faculty and administrators in developing and implementing changes to policies, procedures, and systems affecting enrollment management efforts and registrar functions.

 MINIMUM ACCEPTABLE QUALIFICATIONS